DanHulton/HowToFeedMyCats/README.md

 uncomfortable dealing with it, just...
 Just let me know, and I'll clean it up when I get back.
 In the meantime, she made her bed (literally and figuratively) and can lay in it (literally and figuratively).

+## Rory

+Rory's food bowls are located at the far end of the apartment at the base of the windows, in between Deena's desk and the couch.
+If they look empty, fill 'em up, he'll deplete them at his own pace.

+His water dishes are located next to the main bathroom.
+Rory is a disgusting drinker, and uses his filthy, filthy paw to drink, which means his water bowls will be gross when you get there.
+Please empty and rinse his bowls before refilling.

+There is more than one of each bowl, so please fill all, especially if you are going to be absent for a few days.

+Rory gets a quarter of the large can of wet food per day (once in the morning, once in the evening).
+He may not eat any of this food.
+That is normal.
+Use any of the small plates in the upper cupboard to the right of the stove for this wet food.
+Rory also gets a half of the tiny scoop added to his wet food, but no other medications.

 ## The plants